Light-induced Floquet spin-triplet Cooper pairs in unconventional magnets: Unconventional magnets in the static regime without and with superconductivity

-The momentum-dependent spin-splitting captured by Eq. (\ref{eq_aq}) is the unique feature of the unconventional magnet.
-In the momentum direction with $\theta _{k}=\theta _{q}+n\pi /q$\ ($n\in \mathbb{Z}$), the unconventional magnetic effect is most pronounced and the spin-splitting depends solely on the momentum magnitude $\alpha_q k^{q}$, while in the direction of $\theta _{k}=\theta _{q}+(2n+1)\pi /\left( 2q\right) $, the magnetic effect vanishes resulting in spin-degenerate band structure.
+where $\alpha_q $ represents the strength of unconventional magnetism, $\theta _{k}=\arctan \left( k_{y}/k_{x}\right)$, and $\theta _{J}$ is the magnetic direction, see Fig.\,\ref{figure1}(d).
+Eq.\,(\ref{eq_aq}) is anisotropic depending on the crystalline momentum orientation $\theta _{k}$ and $\theta _{J}$.
 Different unconventional magnets are categorized by the order of momentum, $q$, in Eq. (\ref{eq_aq}).
+In particular, for $q=\left\{ 0,1,2,3,4,6\right\} $, the field $J_{q}\left( \bm{k}\right)$ describes $s$-wave, $p$-wave, $d$-wave, $f$-wave, $g$-wave, or $i$-wave magnets, respectively; see Refs.\, \cite{Hellenes2023,Jungwirth2024a,Smejkal2022a,Smejkal2022,Ezawa2024b,Yuri2025Superconducting,Brekke2023Minimal,PhysRevLett.133.236703} and App. \ref{ApdxA}.
 The $s$-wave case, with $q=0$, is a conventional ferromagnet breaking time-reversal symmetry $\mathcal{T}$.
-In other $q$-even magnets, time-reversal symmetry $\mathcal{T}$ and rotational symmetry $\mathcal{C}_{2q}$ are broken, but the joint operation of $\mathcal{T}$ and $\mathcal{C}_{2q}$ preserved characterizing the so-called altermagnetism \cite{Smejkal2022a,Smejkal2022}.
-While the $q$-odd magnets only break $\mathcal{C}_{2q}$ but preserve under $\mathcal{T}$ due to the coupling between spin and odd-order momentum, which are considered as $p$- and $f$-wave unconventional magnetism \cite{Hellenes2023}.
-The spin texture in the $q$-odd magnets is distinct from the spin-orbit coupling interaction \cite{Galitski2013Spin,Manchon2015New}, which binds the spin orientation to the momentum direction due to the relativistic effect.
-In $p$- and $f$-wave unconventional magnetism, the spin-polarized direction is fixed, and the momentum magnitude determines the scale of spin-splitting.
-The $h$-wave ($q=5$) magnets are prohibited so far due to the incompatibility between the five-fold rotational symmetry and the crystalline symmetry.
+In other $q$-even magnets, time-reversal symmetry $\mathcal{T}$ and rotational symmetry $\mathcal{C}_{2q}$ are broken, but the joint operation of $\mathcal{T}$ and $\mathcal{C}_{2q}$ preserved characterizing the so-called altermagnetism \cite{Smejkal2022a,Smejkal2022,Brekke2023Minimal}.
+While the $q$-odd magnets in their simplest forms only break $\mathcal{C}_{2q}$ but preserve $\mathcal{T}$ due to the coupling between spin and odd-order momentum, which are considered as $p$- and $f$-wave unconventional magnetism \cite{Hellenes2023,PhysRevLett.133.236703}.
+Considering more complicated models with noncoplanar spins and distinct sublattices, however, time-reversal symmetry is broken \cite{Hellenes2023,PhysRevLett.133.236703,Yuri2025Superconducting}.
+Nevertheless, Eq.\,(\ref{eq_aq}) is sufficient for describing the parity of the magnetization and the resulting anisotropic spin splitting \cite{PhysRevLett.133.236703,Yuri2025Superconducting}.
+It is worth noting that Eq.\,(\ref{eq_aq}) has a nonrelativistic origin \cite{Bai2024,Smejkal2022,Hellenes2023,Brekke2023Minimal,PhysRevLett.133.236703,Yuri2025Superconducting}, even though it is akin to the common relativistic spin-orbit coupling \cite{Galitski2013Spin,Manchon2015New}; this implies that the spin-splitting in unconventional magnets can be much larger than those due to the relativistic spin-orbit coupling \cite{Bai2024}.

-As the parity of $q$ reveals the symmetries of the unconventional magnet, it is convenient to study the distinct properties of $q$-even and $q$-odd magnets using two typical unconventional magnets, $p$-wave ($q=1$) and $d$-wave ($q=2$) magnets.
-Results related to unconventional magnet higher-order momentum are demonstrated in App. \ref{ApdxA}.
-Hereafter, we will focus on these two types of unconventional magnets.
-By expanding Eq. \ref{eq_aq}, Eq. (\ref{eq_hq}) and (\ref{eq_aq}) can be specified as